JMSilla/js-experiments/README.md

 - Adding new functionality to an existing object
 - `Object.apply`function

+### DOM
+- Find elements in the document
+- Creating, updating and deleting elements
+- Event handlers

 ### Javascript and HTML5
 - File interfaces: `File`, `FileList` and `FileReader`
 - Drag-and-drop